Research Fellow, 'The Child's Speech: speech therapy, stammering and activism in Britain, c.1906-2000'

 Prior to this, my PhD thesis explored the place of adolescence in debates over school discipline in twentieth-century Britain and I worked for a short period as a researcher on the 'Cultural History of the NHS' project.
 From the latter, I have a developing interest in the uses of the Mass-Observation ArchiveLink opens in a new window for telling the history of mental health in twentieth-century Britain.

-Dw i'n (anelu) dysgu Cymraeg ac Eidalwr (dw i'n siarad Saesneg a Ffrengig).
+Dw i'n (anelu) dysgu Cymraeg ac Eidalwr (dw i'n siarad Saesneg a Ffrangeg).
 I speak English and French (and I am attempting to learn Italian and Welsh).
-My first degree was essentially a language degree (French and History), and I am intrigued by the possibilities of a more diverse and comparative 'British' history which decentres 'Englishness', draws from local sources and records outside the UK, and is attentive to cultural and linguistic differences between the 'Four Nations'.
+My first degree was in French and History, and I am intrigued by the possibilities of a more diverse and comparative 'British' history which decentres 'Englishness', draws from local sources and records outside the UK, and is attentive to cultural and linguistic differences between the 'Four Nations'.

 - History of speech therapy and elocution